 * predicted and extrapolated properties

 Of particular interest is methylene chloride (DCM), a popular paint stripper that the EPA has identified with cancer risk concerns as well as short-term and long-term non-cancer risks for workers from the use of DCM-containing paint strippers.
-The TURI study indicated that Methyl 408 and Ethyl 408 will make a powerful, safe and nontoxic substitutes to DCM.
+The Toxic Use Reduction Institute (TURI) in MS concluded in a study that Methyl 408 and Ethyl 408 will make a powerful, safe and nontoxic substitutes to DCM.

 Methyl 408 and Ethyl 408 are also excellent substitutes for other common solvents such as n-propyl bromide, cyclohexanone, methyl ethyl ketone, methyl acetate and acetone for some applications.

-The following images demonstrate the paint stripping application.
-Aluminum bars were painted with red acrylic paint and a comparison was completed between methylene chloride and a mixture of 84% Ethyl 408 and 16% ethanol.
+The following images provide a (very) simplistic demonstration regarding paint stripping application.
+Red acrylic paint removal was conducted under controlled conditions using methylene chloride vs. a mixture of 84% Ethyl 408 and 16% ethanol.
 The bars were dipped in the solutions at 65°F and the paint removal was compared.
 The bars are shown in the figure below.

 As can be seen, the Ethyl 408 blend was equally effective as methylene chloride at stripping the acrylic paint from the aluminum bars.

-xF Technologies offers a range of processing and extraction solvents that may enhance the operation of existing processes.
+xF Technologies offers a range of processing and extraction solvents to enhance the operation of existing processes.
 In addition to Methyl and Ethyl 408, some additional examples include Methoxy 408, Ethylene Glycol 408 and Ethyl Hexyl 408.
 These molecules are shown in the figures below.
-The 408 family is non-miscible with water.